superfly/docs/blueprints/resilient-apps-multiple-machines.html.md

     soft_limit = 200 # Used by Fly Proxy to determine Machine excess capacity
 ```

-Fly Proxy uses the concurrency `soft_limit` to determine if Machines have capacity.
+Fly Proxy uses the concurrency `soft_limit` to determine if Machines have excess capacity.
 Learn more about [how Fly Proxy autostop/autostart works](/docs/reference/fly-proxy-autostop-autostart/).

 **Using the Machines API:** To add or change the autostop/autostart settings with the Machines API, use the settings in the `services` object of the [Machine config](/docs/machines/api/machines-resource/#machine-config-object-properties) in your create or update calls.